 Confirm online at westmont.edu/confirm.
 Confirmation requires a $500 deposit, preferably by credit card (checks may be submitted, payable to Westmont College).
 The Housing Application will be at this site and must also be completed with a photo of yourself (passport size).
 Deposits submitted prior to May 1 are refundable until May 1 upon written request of cancellation of confirmation.
 Deposits submitted after deadline may be placed on a confirmation Wait List.

-The WebAdvisor system allows you to electronically interface with the Westmont College application process.
-By logging into WebAdvisor, you will be able to track the status of your application, check receipt of supplemental materials such as test scores, transcripts and academic recommendations, and to monitor the progress of the process until your application is complete and ready for decision.
+Westmont's Application Portal allows you to track the progress of your application.
+By logging into the portal, you will be able to track the status of your application, check receipt of supplemental materials such as test scores, transcripts and academic recommendations, and to monitor the progress of the process until your application is complete and ready for decision.
 Please consider: